 Taking a look at a gym, one may rush to think that those who are exerting the most energy probably feel exhausted for the remainder of their day.
 That’s never the case; working out regularly is the key to being alert and energized during the day.
 You’ll feel naturally more awake if you find time for some level of physical activity even if you can only do a quick walk during lunch.

 You have a high resting heart rate

-While it’s important to do some heart-pumping exercises for your health, your heart rate while at rest should be slower.
-A lower heart rate usually means your ticker functions better and you’re more fit.
+While it’s important to do some heart-pumping exercises for your health, your heart rate at rest would always be slower.
+A lower heart rate usually means your ticker functions better, and you’re more fit.
 If you feel like your heart is racing all the time, this could mean you’re quite out of shape.
-A normal resting heart rate for an adult, should be between 60 and 100 beats per minute.
-An easy way to check your pulse is by placing your index and third finger on the side of your neck beneath your jawline, and count the beats for a minute
+A normal resting heart rate for an adult should be between 60 and 100 beats per minute.
+An easy way to check your pulse is by placing your index and third finger on the side of your neck beneath your jawline and counts the beats for a minute.